What is GEO? The Complete Guide to Generative Engine Optimization

 Check your robots.txt for rules that block AI bots.
 The most common crawlers to allow:

 If your robots.txt contains User-agent: * with a Disallow for key directories, AI bots are probably being blocked along with everything else.
 Be intentional about what you allow.
+Use the AI Crawler Check tool to confirm each crawler can reach your site.

-Step 3: Structure your highest-value pages
+Step 3: Structure your highest-value pages for extractability

-• Use comparison tables where relevant.
+- Use comparison tables where relevant.
+Tables are highly extractable for AI.

 Step 4: Build cross-platform consistency